SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

 * Origin and magnitude filter parameters are always applied to preferred origin resp. preferred magnitude
-* ``updatedafter`` request parameter not implemented: The last modification time in SeisComP is tracked on the object level.
+* ``updatedafter`` request parameter not implemented: The last modification time in |scname| is tracked on the object level.
 If a child of an object is updated the update time is not propagated to all parents.
 In order to check if a station was updated all children must be evaluated recursively.
 This operation would be much too expensive.